Siege of Tournai (1709): Background

 At the beginning of the 1709 campaign, the Allies were eager to maintain the pressure on Louis XIV by breaking through the line of border fortresses, known as the "Pré carré", and advancing into northern France.
 However, the Allied commander, Marlborough, considered the positions held by the French Duke of Villars too strong for a frontal assault.

 The Allied leaders had now little other choice then to initiate a siege.
 This played into France's hands as it had an interest in slowing down the campaign.
 Marlborough's preferred option was attacking Ypres.
 The capture of this city close to the coast would be popular in England and the city was less strongly defended than Tournai.
 In addition, the artillery train was already near that city and its surrounding fertile regions could well sustain a large army.
-The Dutch opposed this plan.
+Eugene of Savoy, Count Tilly and the Dutch field deputies disagreed.
 A siege of Ypres would expose Brabant to a French attack and might also allow her to control the important Scheldt river.
 A siege of Tournai, on the other hand, would better secure Ghent and Oudenaarde, neither of which were strong cities, and strengthen the Allied supply lines.
 In addition, it was known that Tournai, although a very strong city, possessed a relatively weak garrison.
-As a result, the Allies (Note: The Allied council of war which made the decision included Marlbourough, Eugene of Savoy, Count Tilly, the Earl of Cadogan, Daniël van Dopff and the Dutch field deputies.) agreed to make the strategic city of Tournai the main objective for 1709.
+As a result, the Allies (Note: The Allied council of war which made the decision included Marlborough, Eugene of Savoy, Count Tilly, who was the most senior Dutch commander, the Dutch field deputies and Quartermaster generals Earl of Cadogan and Daniël van Dopff.) agreed to make the strategic city of Tournai the main objective for 1709.

 Following the 1667 siege of Tournai, Louis XIV had ordered the construction of significant defences around Tournai, including a citadel, between 1667 and 1674.
 The director of the works was Guillaume Deshouillères, occasionally supervised by the great military engineer Vauban.
 The work had the shape of a pentagon with five bastions connected by curtain walls, and a so-called Royal door, an emergency exit.
 The whole fortification was surrounded by an enclosure made up of ditches and ramparts whose glacis, facing towards the city, ended in a vast esplanade.

 Owing to its impressive fortifications and garrison, Tournai was one of the strongest French fortresses by 1709.
 Lieutenant-General Louis-Charles de Hautefort de Surville was given command of the city.
 The garrison consisted of 13½ battalions (9 of them regular line infantry), 5 free corps, 2 artillery companies and 2 Irish brigades, for a total of approximately 7,700 men.
 This was, however, too few soldiers to man the city's extensive network of fortifications.
 Tournai had enough provisions and ammunition to sustain a siege of four months.